 If ASR368 creeping bentgrass seeds were to become intermixed with other grass seeds, it could potentially impact sales.
-However, it is unlikely that ASR368 creeping bentgrass seeds would become intermixed with other grass seeds because of differences in flowering timing and seed size (Scotts and Monsanto, 2015b).
+However, it is unlikely that ASR368 creeping bentgrass seeds would become intermixed with other grass seeds because of differences in flowering timing, seed size, and the methods used to process harvested seeds (Scotts and Monsanto, 2015b).
 Certification programs, administered by state agencies, state universities, and/or state departments of agriculture, would continue to ensure that turfgrass seeds destined for international trade would continue to meet established criteria set by the Association of Official Seed Certifying Agencies (AOSCA) (AOSCA, 2015) and the Organization for Economic Co-operation and Development (OECD) (OECD, 2016) and would not include ASR368 creeping bentgrass seeds.
 A determination of nonregulated status of ASR368 creeping bentgrass is not expected to adversely impact international creeping bentgrass markets.